mead-ml/mead-baseline/docs/tagging.md

-# Structured Prediction using RNNs
+# Structured Prediction using CNN-BLSTM-CRF

 This code is useful for tagging tasks, e.g., POS tagging, chunking and NER tagging.
 Recently, several researchers have proposed using RNNs for tagging, particularly LSTMs.
 These models do back-propagation through time (BPTT) and then apply a shared fully connected layer per RNN output to produce a label.